crowdanalyzer/terraform-aws-backend/examples/s3-backend/README.md

 This folder contains a Terraform example for deploying an *S3* bucket that can be used as a *remote backend* for Terraform with *versioning* and *encryption* **enabled**.
 It also deploys a *DynamoDB* table to be used for locking.

-The end result of this example is an S3 bucket and a dynamodb table.
+The end result of this example is an S3 bucket and a DynamoDB table.

 ## Quick Start